• Skip to main content

 • 1 Cup Kosher Salt

-• 1 Tbsp Fresh Black Pepper
+• 1 tablespoon Fresh Black Pepper

 Mix the brine mixture ingredients together well and place some in the bottom of the baking dish.